-The Compensation Committee believes that the combination of equity awards consisting of restricted stock (25% of award value) and equity-settled performance units (75% of award value) granted to our named executive officers provides a balance of performance-based long-term incentives and of parent and subsidiary MLP equity.
-The restricted stock awards are time-based awards that capture absolute total return performance of our common stock, and the equity-settled performance unit awards reflect both the absolute total return of the Partnership's common units with variable performance based on the total return of the Partnership's units in relation to the LTIP Peer Group (defined below).
-Also, this mix effectively aligns the named executive officer's interests with both the interests of our stockholders and the interests of the Partnership's unitholders.
-The Compensation Committee allocates a larger portion of each named executive officer's long-term equity incentive compensation to equity-settled performance unit awards because these awards link executive compensation not only to the value of Partnership equity over time, but also to the relative performance of the Partnership compared to other midstream partnerships with which the Partnership competes.
+The Compensation Committee believes that the combination of equity awards consisting of restricted stock or restricted stock units (25% of award value) and equity-settled performance units (75% of award value) granted to our named executive officers provides a balance of performance-based long-term incentives and of parent and subsidiary MLP equity.
+The restricted stock or restricted stock unit awards are time-based awards that capture absolute total return performance of our common stock, and the equity-settled performance unit awards reflect both the absolute total return of the Partnership's common units with variable performance based on the total return of the Partnership's units in relation to the LTIP Peer Group (defined below).
+Also, this mix effectively aligns the named executive officer's interests with both the interests of our stockholders and the interests of the Partnership's unit awards because these awards link executive compensation not only to the value of Partnership equity over time, but also to the relative performance of the Partnership compared to other midstream partnerships with which the Partnership competes.

 Restricted Stock Awards.
-On January 12, 2012, our named executive officers were awarded restricted shares of our common stock under the Stock Incentive Plan in the following amounts: (i) 6,565 restricted shares to Mr. Joyce, (ii) 5,035 restricted shares to Mr. Perkins, (iii) 4,235 restricted shares to Mr. Whalen, (iv) 4,399 restricted shares to Mr. Heim, and (v) 1,866 restricted shares to Mr. Meloy.
+On January 15, 2013, our named executive officers were awarded restricted shares of our common stock under the Stock Incentive Plan in the following amounts: (i) 4,960 restricted shares to Mr. Joyce, (ii) 4,895 restricted shares to Mr. Perkins, (iii) 3,200 restricted shares to Mr. Whalen, (iv) 4,296 restricted shares to Mr. Heim, and (v) 1,742 restricted shares to Mr. Meloy.
 These restricted stock awards vest in full on the third anniversary of the grant date, subject to the officer's continued service.
-Accelerated vesting provisions applicable to these awards in the event of certain terminations of employment and/or a change in control are described in detail below under "-Potential Payments Upon Termination or Change in Control-Stock Incentive Plan."
+Accelerated vesting provisions applicable to these awards in the event of certain terminations of employment and/or a change in control are described in detail below under "Executive Compensation-Potential Payments Upon Termination or Change in Control-Stock Incentive Plan."
 During the period the restricted shares are outstanding and unvested, we accrue any dividends paid by us in an amount equal to the dividends paid with respect to a share of common stock times the number of restricted shares awarded.
 At the time the restricted shares vest, the named executive officers will receive a cash payment equal to the amount of dividends accrued with respect to such named executive officer's vested shares.